'Chargering' like we've never seen before: Chargers blow 27-point lead, lose to Jaguars

 Jaguars have a huge rally

 The Jaguars got back in the game.
 They scored near the end of the second quarter and again early in the third quarter to cut the Chargers' lead to 27-14.
-Doug Pederson missed the chance to challenge a 25-yard catch by Gerald Everett that he obviously dropped, but officials missed it, Pederson didn't challenge and it set up a field goal.
+Jaguars head coach Doug Pederson missed the chance to challenge a 25-yard catch by Gerald Everett that he dropped but officials missed it.
+Pederson didn't challenge and it set up a field goal.
 Lawrence hit Zay Jones for a long touchdown but the two-point conversion was unsuccessful and the Chargers still led 30-20.

 It seemed like the Jaguars might not get over the hump, but the Chargers couldn't put them away.
 Kicker Cameron Dicker missed a 40-yard attempt.
 The Jaguars drove downfield and, with the help of a missed false start call, Lawrence hit Christian Kirk for a touchdown.
-Joey Bosa threw his helmet after the missed call, that brought the ball half the distance to the goal line, the Jaguars decided to go for two and got it.
-That was a huge play, because the Jaguars trailed by just two points with plenty of time left.
+Joey Bosa threw his helmet after the missed call and drew a penalty.
+That brought the ball half the distance to the goal line and the Jaguars went for it.
+That was a huge play because the Jaguars trailed by two points with plenty of time left.
 Then the Chargers had a quick three-and-out and punted.

 The Jaguars had 3:09 to go, starting at their own 21.
 For all of the early interceptions, Lawrence had a chance to lead one drive and complete one of the biggest comeback wins in NFL history.
 Lawrence hit some passes.
 Etienne had a huge 25-yard run on fourth-and-inches.
 That set up Patterson for an easy field goal.